1. What is Praziquantel?

 8. Consumer Awareness

-Consumers have a right to know what they are putting into their bodies.
-Awareness about drug residues, including Praziquantel, is essential for protecting public health.
-Educating consumers on how to choose safe and sustainable egg sources can also play a significant role in health safety.
+It is the consumer’s right to be informed about their food choices.
+Awareness surrounding drug residues, including Praziquantel, is essential in protecting public health.
+Educating consumers on selecting safe and sustainable egg sources can significantly enhance overall health safety.

 9. Egg Labeling Practices

-Many egg producers are adopting transparency in their labeling practices.
-Labels may indicate whether the hens were treated with any medications, including Praziquantel.
-This allows consumers to make informed choices about the products they purchase.
+Numerous egg producers are enhancing transparency in labeling.
+Labels may indicate whether hens were administered any medications, including Praziquantel, affording consumers the ability to make informed choices regarding the products they buy.

 10. Importance of Stewardship